directus/directus/docs/guides/sdk/types.md

 }));
 ```

-::: tip Alias unsupported
+::: tip Alias Unsupported

-At this time `alias` has not been typed yet for use in other query parameters like `deep`.
+At this time, `alias` has not been typed yet for use in other query parameters like `deep`.

 :::